BjornLuG/create-box/README.md

-# create-box
+# Create Box

-A website to create rounded boxes and shadows
+A website to create rounded boxes and shadows.

+Made as a practice with Bootstrap and vanilla JS.

+MIT license.